 The Gamer's Fantasy Football League (GFFL) was established in 1992.
 However, the first officially recorded season didn't begin until 1993 with the founding teams: Buckroe Bombers, Hilton Hurricanes, NASA Supernova, Seaford Scallops, Tidemill Firestorm, and the Warwick Attack.
 Two additional teams: the Oyster Point Locomotives and the Wythe Lightning Bolts, joined in a parallel expansion league at mid-season.

 The two expansion league teams officially joined the FFL.
 Wythe Lightning Bolts moved to Toano and shortened their name to Lightning, and the Warwick Attack moved to Westwood.
-The Seaford Scallops disbanded, and three expansion teams joined the league prior to the Preseason Draft: the Mercury Cougars, Williamsburg Colonials, and the Wythe Whitecaps.
+The Buckroe Bombers' franchise was sold to Coach Cliff Taylor and became the Beechmont Blast, while the Seaford Scallops disbanded.
+In addition, three expansion teams joined the league prior to the Preseason Draft: the Mercury Cougars, Williamsburg Colonials, and the Wythe Whitecaps.

 Because of the league's growing size it was decided to create two divisions roughly-based on the teams' geographical locations.
 The Northern and Western teams joined to create the "National Division", and the Southern and Eastern teams joined the "American Division".

 The teams fortunate enough to reach the playoffs for the FFL's second season were: the National Division Winner Hilton Hurricanes and their Division wildcard the Westwood Attack, and the American Division Winner Tidemill Firestorm and their Division Wildcard the Buckroe Bombers.
 After the wildcards were eliminated, the Hilton Hurricanes defeated the Tidemill Firestorm 24 to 18 on December 19th, 1994 to win both its and the league's second Fantasy Cup.